adobeio/adobeio-documentation/README.md

-## AEM Health Check and Configuration Check
+## Perform AEM Health and Configuration Check

-### AEM Health Check
+You can use the AEM Web Console Sling Health Check to verify your configurations, authorization, and I/O registrations, as well as proper loading.

-If you have the configuration done properly, then you are all set, you can trigger AEM events and register webhooks to listen to them (see the next section).
-If you have issues figuring the right configuration out, or if you want to double check or reload/reset the configuration you may use the various Sling Health Check available in this bundle.
+To check:

 First, check that all your configurations are proper and properly loaded: execute the Health Check tagged with eventproxy, conf http://localhost:4502/system/console/healthcheck?tags=eventproxy%2C+conf&debug=true&forceInstantExecution=true&overrideGlobalTimeout=40000